16 Jul How a Hosted Cloud Phone System Makes an Unlimited Vacation Policy Work

 In a word: plenty.
 That’s because instead of being mutually beneficial, many employers and employees are discovering that an unlimited vacation policy is actually WORSE than a conventional policy (i.e. “you get 2 weeks off in the summer to go to Disney World and pay $400/day to stand in line with all of the other families who get 2 weeks off in the summer to go to Disney World — enjoy!”).

 What’s the problem here?
 It’s not that an unlimited vacation policy is inherently flawed.
 If that were so, then every business that experimented with this idea would be regretting the decision, as would their employees.
-But many businesses are indeed making it work, and it’s because they are using the RIGHT TECHNOLOGY — including a hosted VoIP phone system.
+But many businesses are making it work, and it’s because they are using the RIGHT TECHNOLOGY — including a hosted cloud phone system.

 You get your work done as agreed, and aren’t just delegating (read: dumping) your tasks onto a colleague, or kicking the can down the road.

-A hosted VoIP phone system significantly — and in some cases dramatically — improves employee productivity with carrier-grade features like voicemail-to-email, one number service (i.e. route all calls to a single number), live call forwarding, IVR, auto attendant, and the list goes on.
-Employees get more done in less time, which clears the decks for a well-earned vacation (or maybe a staycation that includes plenty of pizza and Netflix).
+A hosted cloud phone system significantly — and in some cases dramatically — improves employee productivity with carrier-grade features like voicemail-to-email, one number service (i.e. route all calls to a single number), live call forwarding, IVR, auto attendant, and the list goes on.
+Employees get more done in less time, which clears the deck for a well-earned vacation (or maybe a staycation that includes plenty of pizza and Netflix).

 - You request your vacation in advance, and agree that it may be denied due to scheduling conflicts.